-1. Use a VPN (or proxy service) to hide your IP address
+1. Use a VPN to Hide Your Torrent IP Address

-This only works with a safe, P2P-optimized VPN, though.
-We recommend some safe VPNs for torrenting later in this guide.
+You must only use a VPN optimized for secure and private downloads, though.
+We recommend secure VPNs for torrenting later in this guide.

-One of the most common ways people get caught out when torrenting is that they forget to always have their VPN on when the torrent client is active.
+Many people get caught out when torrenting by not keeping their VPN running when the torrent client is active.

 Only disconnect from your VPN when you are absolutely certain that the torrent client has stopped.